 If you’ve been through detox and relapsed, maybe even more than once, it may just be a matter of trying again.
 As with other chronic diseases like diabetes or hypertension, relapse doesn’t mean that your treatment failed; it just means that treatment has to be reinstated and that your relapse prevention plan needs to be reevaluated.

-If you or someone you love is struggling with a substance use disorder that involves an opioid, there is help available to lead you out of active addiction and into lasting recovery.
+If you or someone you love is struggling with a substance use disorder that involves an opioid, there is help available to free them from active addiction and into lasting recovery.
 Learn more about opioid addiction treatment and safe detox options by speaking to an addiction treatment specialist at The Palm Beach Institute.
+Call 855-960-5456 to hear more about how detox works and the therapy options that might be available to you in the full continuum of care in addiction treatment.
+Call anytime!

 American Medical Association.
 (2013, November 27).
 Deaths Linked With Rapid Opioid Detox Method Using Anesthesia. from https://jamanetwork.com/journals/jama/article-abstract/1785473